BuildWithDevhaus/devhaus-tracking-code/docs/usage.md

 Add a `data-event` property to a `<form>` tag.
 This is your event name.
 Optionally, you can add `data-submit-button` Custom Attribute inside the submit button to force the Code Snippet to mark the submit button.
 The code snippet will detect which `<form>` this button belongs and pulls **all the form values inside.**

 Then, **Make sure you put an `name` inside every form fields that you want to track.
-This will later become your property name.** This is a super important step since you want
+This will later become your property name.** This is a super important step.

+Do note that you can also add `id` inside the form fields in cases where adding `name` is not possible.
+It will act as a fallback.

 **If you have a PII (Personally-Identifiable Information) data in your forms, you need to mark them as inside an Identify event.**.
 In order to mark your PII fields as identifiable: